alexwkleung/NASA-libcurl-CLI/README.md

 ![example](/img/example.png)
 ![example2](/img/example2.png)

-An interactive CLI program that fetches [NASA API's](https://api.nasa.gov/) and outputs them in prettified JSON format.
+A CLI program that fetches [NASA API's](https://api.nasa.gov/) and outputs them in prettified JSON format.

 Written in C++ using the [libcurl API](https://curl.se/libcurl/) and [nlohmann json parser](https://github.com/nlohmann/json).
 My library [TermStylist](https://github.com/alexwkleung/TermStylist) was also used for terminal colours.